 As part of their service, your training provider will tell you what off-job training components (often called units of competency) are needed to complete your qualification.

 Your employer may have suggestions or a preference about where you can get this training.
 However, you make the final decision together (many people prefer to study close to where they live or work).

 If you have been accepted by an employer to do an apprenticeship or traineeship then you will be eligible for off-job training.

-If your course is government-funded, you and/or your employer will pay little or nothing towards your tuition fees.
+If you are eligible for government subsidised training, you and/or your employer will pay less towards your course fees.

 Search for a training course.